soz-live/soz-live.github.io/github.md

 ## Status

 The current status of the project is **Private Beta**.

-To obtain a copy, refer to the [Community](/community.html) page for details.
+To obtain a pre-release copy, and become part of the community, refer to the [Community](/community.html) page for details.

 ## Download